joshuaboniface/rffmpeg/SETUP.md

    jellyfin1 $ sudo apt -y install python3-subprocess
    ```

-   Note: On some Ubuntu versions, `python3-subprocess` does not exist, and should instead be part of the Python standard library.
+   * **NOTE:** On some Ubuntu versions, `python3-subprocess` does not exist, and should instead be part of the Python standard library.
 Skip installing this package if it can't be found.

-1. Clone the `rffmpeg` repository somewhere ont he system, then install the `rffmpeg` binary, make it executable, and prepare symlinks for the command names `ffmpeg` and `ffprobe` to it.
-I recommend storing these in `/usr/local/bin` for simplicity.
+1. Clone the `rffmpeg` repository somewhere onto the system, then install the `rffmpeg` binary, make it executable, and prepare symlinks for the command names `ffmpeg` and `ffprobe` to it.
+I recommend storing these in `/usr/local/bin` for simplicity and so that they are present on the default `$PATH` for most users.

    ```
    jellyfin1 $ git clone https://github.com/joshuaboniface/rffmpeg  # or download the files manually